Zachshotamartin/Kumo/README.md

 # Kumo

-Kumo is a web-based design and prototyping tool built using **React** and **Firebase**, inspired by **Figma**.
+Kumo is a web-based design and prototyping tool built using **React** and **Firebase**, inspired by **Figma** and **Notion**.
 With Kumo, users can create, collaborate, and design interactive prototypes with an added unique feature: the ability to link objects in one page to other pages seamlessly.
+The ability to link pages together is a fundamental inspiration drawn from **Notion**.
+I wished for more freedom to place objects in Notion as well as the improved linking features that are not available in **Figma**.

 ---